fluxcd/community/GOVERNANCE.md

 [Code of Conduct](CODE_OF_CONDUCT.md) violations by community members will be discussed and resolved on the [private Maintainer mailing list](mailto:cncf-flux-maintainers@lists.cncf.io).
 If the reported CoC violator is a Maintainer, the Maintainers will instead designate two Maintainers to work with CNCF staff in resolving the report.

+### Meetings

+Time zones permitting, Maintainers are expected to participate in the [public developer meeting](README.md#meetings).

+Maintainers will also have closed meetings in order to discuss security reports or Code of Conduct violations.
+Such meetings should be scheduled by any Maintainer on receipt of a security issue or CoC report.
+All current Maintainers must be invited to such closed meetings, except for any Maintainer who is accused of a CoC violation.

 ## Roles and Process in the Flux Community

 See